cookpete/react-player/README.md

 The component parses a URL and loads in the appropriate markup and external SDKs to play media from [various sources](#supported-media).
 [Props](#props) can be passed in to control playback and react to events such as buffering or media ending.
 See [the demo source](https://github.com/CookPete/react-player/blob/master/src/demo/App.js) for a full example.

-For platforms like [Meteor](https://www.meteor.com) without direct use of `npm` modules, a minified version of `ReactPlayer` is located in `dist` after installing.
+For platforms without direct use of `npm` modules, a minified version of `ReactPlayer` is located in `dist` after installing.
 To generate this file yourself, checkout the repo and run `npm run build:dist`.

 #### Polyfills